 depending on the suspected problem.
 The athlete may have to learn

-how to refocus in doing their job, the process of performing.
+how to refocus on doing their job, the process of performing.

-The athlete must be encouraged shift the focus away from
+The athlete must be encouraged to shift the focus away from

-winning and toward doing there best.
+winning and toward doing their best.
 The athlete must learn to

-deal with expectations from themselves and others.
+deal with expectations of themselves and others.
 Perhaps

 the athlete has demands placed on him from coach, family, teammates,